ohiofi/APCSP-projects/apcspfiles/104PyParrotTrouble.md

 Create a function called isVolumeAboveLimit.
 It requires two parameters: volume and limit.
 It returns either True if the volume is above the limit, otherwise it returns False.

 Create a function called isNight.
 It requires one parameter: time.
-It returns True if the time is after 10pm or the time is before 7:30am, otherwise it returns False.
+It returns True if the time (in military time format) is after 10pm or the time is before 7:30am, otherwise it returns False.

 Create a function called buttonPress that
 - gets the text from volumeLabel, like this: volumeLabel.cget("text") and save it in a volume variable